Andreas Embirikos: Poetry

 His poetry can be defined by two major tendencies.
 On the one hand, he was one of the major representatives of surrealism in Greece.
-His first poetic collection, Ipsikaminos (ie blast furnace), was a heretic book, characterized by the lack of the punctuation and the peculiarity of the language.
+His first poetic collection, Ipsikaminos (i.e. blast furnace), was a heretic book, characterized by the lack of the punctuation and the peculiarity of the language.
 As the poet himself admitted it was precisely the originality and extravagance of his work that contributed to his relative commercial success.

 On the other hand, together with Yorgos Seferis, Embirikos was the most important representative of the "Generation of the '30s".
 He contributed greatly to the introduction of modernism in Greek letters and he helped change once and for all the poetic atmosphere of Greece.